 Near-Earth Asteroid Scout, or NEA Scout, is a 6U CubeSat developed jointly between NASA’s Marshall Space Flight Center and the Jet Propulsion Laboratory.
 NASA selected NEA Scout as a candidate secondary payload for Exploration Mission 1 (EM-1), the first integrated (uncrewed) flight test of the Space Launch System and Orion Crewed Spacecraft.

 NEA Scout is a robotic reconnaissance mission that will be deployed to fly by and return data from an asteroid representative of NEAs that may one day be human destinations.
 The NEA Scout team is currently evaluating a range of targets, and is continually updating the candidate pool based on new discoveries and expected performance.
-While the target can change based on launch date, the current planned target is 1991VG.
-It will be visible for astronomical observations from Earth in the July 2017-March 2018 timeframe, which will help refine its orbit ahead of the mission.
-The primary instrument payload will be a visible camera with color filters to collect data regarding the mineralogical, physical, and geotechnical properties of a candidate NEA for potential future robotic and human surface missions.
+Because the target can change based on launch date, the team has compiled a list of suitable targets over a range of launch dates.
+The current planned target is 1991VG.
+The primary instrument payload will be a visible camera to image and collect data regarding the mineralogical, physical, and geotechnical properties of a candidate NEA for potential future robotic and human surface missions.

-Near-Earth asteroids (NEAs) are the most easily accessible bodies in the solar system, and detections of NEAs are expected to grow exponentially in the near future, offering increasing target opportunities.
-As NASA continues to refine its plans to possibly explore these small worlds with human explorers, initial reconnaissance with comparatively inexpensive robotic precursors is necessary.
-Obtaining and analyzing relevant data about these bodies via robotic precursors before committing a crew to visit a NEA will significantly minimize crew and mission risk, as well as maximize exploration return potential.
+Near-Earth asteroids (NEAs) are the most easily accessible bodies in the solar system and new ones are found on a regular basis.
+NASA may decide to explore these small worlds with human explorers, making initial reconnaissance with comparatively inexpensive robotic precursors a necessity.
+Obtaining and analyzing relevant data about these bodies via robotic precursors before committing a crew to visit a NEA will significantly minimize crew and mission risk as well as maximize their exploration return potential.

 The full success criteria entails flying by a near Earth asteroid and acquire images sufficient to determine the target volume, shape model, Asteroid spectral type and meteorite analogs, rotational properties (pole position, rotation period), orbit, debris/dust field in local environment, and regolith characteristics.